vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 your we hit the limit?

-10. Provide your own example of a sequence of substitutions com- prised of at least two qualitatively superior32 substitutions over time (thus three steps: original, first replacement, second replace- ment).
+10. Provide your own example of a sequence of substitutions comprised of at least two qualitatively superior32 substitutions over time (thus three steps: original, first replacement, second replacement).

 11. List three substances or critical concepts we rely on that have no